dymoy/peer-prep/README.md

 ## Dependencies
-This project requires the following npm package dependencies for the back-end server, which are included in the `server/package.json` file.
-1. @apollo/server
-2. apollo-server-express
-3. bcrypt
-4. express
-5. graphql
-6. jest
-7. jsonwebtoken
-8. mongoose
+### Front End

-Thie project requires the following npm package dependencies for the front-end client, which are included in the `client/package.json` file.
+This project requires the following npm package dependencies for the front-end client, which are included in the `client/package.json` file.

 1. @apollo/client
 2. bootstrap